The Intruder (1962 film): Development

 In 1958, inspired by real-life events in Tennessee involving John Kasper, a Northern bigot who incited racial conflict in Clinton, Tennessee, Charles Beaumont wrote a novel titled The Intruder.
 Soon after the book's publication, the film rights were optioned by Seven Arts, which was unable to start the project, and Roger Corman bought the rights in 1960.
-He planned to produce the film made with Edward Small for United Artists, but Small withdrew.
+He planned to produce the film with Edward Small for United Artists, but Small withdrew.
 Corman then envisioned the film costing $500,000 and starring Tony Randall.
 However, he was unable to raise enough money, with the project declined by United Artists, Allied Artists and AIP.
-Corman managed to raise some funds from Pathé Labs, with Corman and his brother Gene contributing the balance.
+Corman managed to raise some funds from Pathé America, with Corman and his brother Gene contributing the balance.
 Gene Corman later said:

 We put our hearts, our souls—and what few people do—our money into this picture.
 Everybody asked us 'Why would you make this picture?' as if to say why try to do something you believe in when everything else is so profitable.
 Obviously, we did it because we wanted to, and we think it's a damn good job.The film's budget was only $90,000.

 Shooting

 The film was shot in black-and-white over three and a half weeks on location in southeast Missouri.
 Some of the production took place in East Prairie, Charleston and Sikeston.
 Corman presented a diluted version of the script to the townspeople, but they generally disapproved of it and objected to the film's portrayal of racism and segregation.
+On the last day of filming, the National Guard, policemen and firemen were summoned to keep the peace.
+When the film was complete, the Cormans funded Charles Barnes' relocation to the North to ensure his safety.

 In an interview in 2006, Corman explained how he filmed William Shatner's racist speech with a crowd of townspeople present: "When we did this scene we needed a crowd, so we announced on the local radio station that we were going to shoot a meeting at the town hall.
 And I knew from experience that people come out to see a picture shoot, because they’re interested, but then they find out how long it takes to set up the camera between shots and so forth and then they start drifting away.
 So my first shots were the big reaction shots, because I knew we would have a smaller crowd later on.
 Bill was doing the speech, but not every single line.
 It wasn’t until three or four in the morning that we reversed the camera on Bill and he did his whole speech.
-By that time his voice had become a little bit hoarse, but I thought it actually added something to his performance."
+By that time his voice had become a little bit hoarse, but I thought it actually added something to his performance".

 According to Filmink, Gene Corman's contribution to the film was crucial and often overlooked.